 The Trust expects that all staff will know and understand this Child Protection and Safeguarding policy and their responsibility to implement it.
-Staff working directly with children must, as a minimum, have read and understood Part One of KCSiE 2023.
-The Trust Safeguarding Lead will ensure that Academy Heads and senior leaders have read and understood Parts One and Two of KCSiE 2023.
-The Academy Heads and DSL will ensure that those staff who do not work directly with children will read Annex A of KCSiE.
+Staff working directly with children must, as a minimum, have read and understood Part One of KCSiE 20244.
+The Trust Safeguarding Lead will ensure that Academy Heads and senior leaders have read and understood Parts One and Two of KCSiE 2024.
+The Academy Heads and DSL will ensure that those staff who do not work directly with children will read Annex A of KCSiE1.
+The Trust will ensure that arrangements are in place for all staff members, Trustees and Locality Committee representatives to receive appropriate safeguarding and child protection training which is regularly updated.